-We do not transfer your personal data outside the European Economic Area (“EEA”), except in the following circumstances:
+We do not transfer your personal data outside the UK or European Economic Area (“EEA”), except in the following circumstances:

-Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it, by ensuring at least one of the following safeguards is implemented:
+Whenever we transfer your personal data out of the UK or EEA, we ensure a similar degree of protection is afforded to it, by ensuring at least one of the following safeguards is implemented:

-Please contact us, if you want further information on the specific mechanism used by us, when transferring your personal data out of the EEA (contact details are shown in Section 1 above).
+Please contact us, if you want further information on the specific mechanism used by us, when transferring your personal data out of the UK or EEA (contact details are shown in Section 1 above).

 We have put in place procedures to deal with any suspected personal data breach, and we will notify you and any applicable supervisory authority, of a personal data breach, where we are legally required to do so.

 How long will you use my personal data for?